ccoulombe/cq-intro-python/solutions/05-loops.md

     print(num)
 ```

-The improved version is calling the print fonction for each element of the sequence.
+The improved version is calling the print function for each element of the sequence.
 The general form of a loop is (note the indentation):
 ```
 for element in sequence:
     do things using element